sgeos/sgeos.github.io/_posts/2016-04-08-ssh-public-key-login-from-a-rooted-android-phone.markdown

 - [SSH, man sshd_config][sshd_config-man]
 - [UNIX, Using Shell Functions to Jump Into Terminal Projects][unix-workon]
 - [UNIX, In Unix, what is a symbolic link, and how do I create one?][unix-symlink]
+- [UNIX, Bash: Strip trailing linebreak from output][unix-newline]
+- [UNIX, Find and Replace Inside a Text File from a ash Command][unix-replace]

 [android-profile]: http://forum.xda-developers.com/showthread.php?t=514470
 [android-remount]: http://stackoverflow.com/questions/5467881/a-terminal-command-for-a-rooted-android-to-remount-system-as-read-write